BrandonTheBusyBeaver117/FRC-Team-Picture-Uploader/README.md

 11. (Optional) You can change the error notification settings if you like
 12. The trigger should now look like this, and you can hit "Save" in the bottom right
 ![Trigger image](./trigger.png)
+13. Ensure that your questions contain the correct identification words so that the script can find the question and its data
+    * The default id word for the image is: "photo"
+    * The default id word for the team number is: "team #"

-13. Congrats, you're all set!
+14. Congrats, you're all set!

 ## How to customize the script
 In your new file, you can change the onSubmit function to look out for different types of data